Lurking in the Trees

 What can I do to prevent the spread of the Asian longhorned beetle?

 Don’t Move Firewood.
 The Asian longhorned beetle and other invasive pests can be transported to new places when people move firewood.
 When you go camping, buy or collect firewood close to where you’ll burn it.

 Inspect Your Trees.
 Keep an eye on your backyard and street trees for signs of the Asian longhorned beetle, such as dime-sized holes in your trees or large shiny black beetles.
-If you think you may have an Asian longhorned beetle in your community, report it at Beetle Busters and your local cooperative extension service agency.
+If you think you may have an Asian longhorned beetle in your community, report it to the USDA and your local cooperative extension service agency.

 The adult ALB is a distinctive-looking insect with the following unique characteristics:

 - Shiny, jet black body with distinctive white spots

 - Body is 1 to 1 ½ inches in length